-Primary classroom teachers are responsible for the delivery of the PSHE programme in EYFS, KS1 and KS2.
+Primary classroom teachers are responsible for the delivery of the PSHE programme in EYFS.
+KS1 and KS2.

-Humanities teachers and those with PSHE on their timetable are responsible for the delivery of KS3, KS4 and KS5 provision.
-Form tutors will explore elements of RSE with the pupils in their form.
+Humanities teachers and those with PSHE allocated to their timetable are responsible for the delivery of KS3, KS4 and KS5 provision.
+Form tutors may explore elements of RSE with the pupils in their form.
 Learning walks take place to monitor delivery.